-West Point has a robust Youth Sponsorship Program, largely due to the strong partnerships between the MST Program, School Support Services and our local schools.
-Youth sponsors connect with children before arrival at a new duty station, provide them with information about their new communities and answer questions from a youth perspective - while being guided by adults in the CYS youth program and the schools.
+West Point has a robust Youth Sponsorship Program, largely due to strong partnerships between the MST Program, School Support Services and our local schools.
+Trained youth sponsors connect with youth before or upon arrival, providing them with information about their new community and answering questions from a youth perspective, all under the guidance of adult advisors in CYS youth programs and the schools.

-If you are preparing for a PCS move with a 6th-12th grader, contact the MST Director at 845-938-3727 or the School Liaison Officer at 845-938-2092 to sign up for a youth sponsor.
+If you are preparing for a PCS move with a 6th-12th grader, contact the MST Director at 845-938-3727 or the School Liaison Officer at 845-938-2092 to request a youth sponsor.
 Once you arrive, a youth sponsor can meet your child, answer questions and provide information regarding community and school tours.

 The local schools also offer youth sponsorship.
-West Point Middle School proudly offers an Ambassador Club (call 845-938-2923 for additional information).
-James I. O'Neill High School has the long-standing Student 2 Student (S2S) Ambassador Program (call 845-446-4914 x2600 for additional information).
+West Point Middle School proudly offers an Ambassador Club (call 845-938-2923 for additional information) and James I. O'Neill High School has the long-standing Student 2 Student (S2S) Ambassador Program (call 845-446-4914 x2600 for additional information).